tantaman/strut/README.md

 The pre-built versions of Strut can be run entirely from your local filesystem.
 Just point your browser to `file:///path/to/Strut/dist/index.html` to view Strut.

-To run a non pre-built version, or a zip of Master, run `yeoman server` in the root Strut directory.

-Alternatively you can run `yeoman dist` in the root Strut directory and navigate to `file:///path/to/Strut/dist/index.html`

 ### Development/Building ###
-To build your own version of Strut you'll need Yeoman v0.9.6 or later.
-If Yeoman 0.9.6 has not yet been released then you can find instructions for installing the very latest version of Yeoman here: https://github.com/yeoman/yeoman/wiki/Additional-FAQ
+To build your own version of Strut you'll need Yeoman v1.0 beta or later.

-**Note:** Yeoman from master is currently broken and Yeoman v0.9.6 was delivered with some missing features.
-To install a version of Yeoman that works, follow these steps:
+Contrary to what they say on their website, Yeoman beta v1.0 does work on windows.
+Just run the following commands from Git-Bash (i.e., MinGW).

+Note: these instructions currently only work for the **rewrite** branch of Strut as that is where developing is currently occurring.

+1. Install the latest Yeoman: `npm install -g yo grunt-cli bower`
-1. `git clone git://github.com/yeoman/yeoman.git`
+2. Clone Strut: `git clone git://github.com/tantaman/Strut.git`
-2. `cd yeoman`
-3. `git checkout 79e74f161559d4c4bbac2136d2b1b84961614af`
-4. `cd cli`
+3. `cd Strut`
-5. `npm install -g`
-6. `npm link  --skip-updater`

-Building Strut

-* Clone `Strut`
-* cd to the root `Strut` directory
-* run `npm install` to get the required node modules
-* run `yeoman server` to build and start watching for updates
-* If your browser didn't open Strut automatically then go to http://localhost:3501/ in a browser
+4. Install Strut's development dependencies: `npm install`
+5. Run Strut: `grunt server`

 Yeoman will automatically compile your coffeescript and templates and reload your browser whenever there is a code change.

-To make a production build of Strut run `yeoman build`.
+To make a production build of Strut run `grunt build`.
 The resulting build will be location in `Strut/dist`.

 ### Contributing ###